Don’t have 32–48 UCAS tariff points? We will consider ‘non-standard’ applications on a case-by-case basis.

 - IELTS - Overall average score of at least 6.0, with a score of at least 5.5 in the listening and reading sections and at least 5.5 in the writing and speaking sections

 - meeting the academic minimum is the first stage of an application being considered.
 Applicants must also submit a strong personal statement in order to be considered further

 - We welcome applicants with international qualifications.
 To view other accepted qualifications please refer to our tariff glossary.

-- Come and visit us at University open days and/or applicant days to find out more and meet some of our tutors and current students!
+- Come and visit us at University open days and/or offer holder days to find out more and meet some of our tutors and current students!